Are you planning to have dental implants soon? Learn more by reading what you can expect after the dental implant surgery here.

 4: Avoid Hard & Acidic Foods

 Avoiding both hard and acidic foods is a must when recovering from dental implant surgery for you, as biting down on a hard substance could very well cause damage to a newly implanted tooth, along with any tissue surrounding it.
 Acidic foods may also irritate tissue around newly implanted teeth, causing both pain and inflammation.
 These are best avoided for a while.
-This gives you the perfect opportunity to go grocery shopping so that you can pick up soft foods that you like, which could be anything such as potatoes, yoghurt, oatmeal, bananas or beans.
+This gives you the perfect opportunity to go grocery shopping so that you can pick up soft foods that you like, which could be anything such as potatoes, yogurt, oatmeal, bananas, eggs, fish, ice cream or beans.

 5: Use An Antiseptic Mouthwash